-\ Note: The actual value of the Performance Rights will be dependent on the Clover share price at the time of vesting.
-Rights valued at 31 July 2021 ASX market price of \$1.74
+Note: The actual value of the Performance Rights will be dependent on the Clover share price at the time of vesting.
+Rights valued at 31 July 2022 are based on the VWAP price of the ASX market close price for the last 10 business days of the year (\$1.03)

-(viii) Remuneration of Non-Executive Directors and Executive KMP
+vii.
+Remuneration of Non-Executive Directors and Executive KMP